gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 *   Your team sets the level of service provided by your service.
 *   It is okay to push back some of the effort onto your customers.
 *   99% of user tickets require one of (a) Your Knowledge or (b) Your Privileges.
-Target (b) for automation.
+Target (b) for automation first (but don’t forget (a)!.
+This can also be addressed by education or product improvements.

 If there is a particular thing your team is responsible for doing that involves doing tickets or interrupts for customers, you can often use policy to make things easier, or more manageable.
 This can be temporary or permanent, depending on what makes sense, and has a good balance between respect for the customer, and respect for yourself. **Policy can be as powerful a tool as code**.

-For example, if there is a particularly flakey thing you support, that maybe doesn’t have a lot of development time dedicated to it, and there are a small number of needy customers who use it, consider other options.
-Think about how valuable the time spent on doing interrupts for this system is, and if it’s the right way to be spending time.
-At some point, if you’re unable to get the attention you need on fixing the root cause of the problems you’re getting interrupts about, maybe the component you’re supporting isn’t that important, and you should consider options such as giving the pager back, deprecating it, replacing it, or other things that might make sense.
+For example, if there is a particularly flaky thing you support, that maybe doesn’t have a lot of development time dedicated to it, and there are a small number of needy customers who use it, consider other options.
+Think about how valuable the time spent on doing interrupts for this system is, and whether it’s the right way to be spending time.
+At some point, if you’re unable to get the attention you need on fixing the root cause of the problems you’re getting interrupts about, maybe the component you’re supporting isn’t that important, and you should consider more drastic options such as adjusting its SLO, deprecating it, replacing it, or other things that might make sense.
+Not all of these options may be available to you, of course – but getting to this point is an indication that the status quo shouldn’t continue.

 If there are particular steps in a certain kind of interrupt that are time-consuming or tricky, but don’t require having your privileges to do, consider also using policy to push that back onto the requestor.
 For example, if people need to donate resources, prepare a CL, or do some other step, get them to do it and send it for your review.
 Remember that it’s the customer that wants something done, and they should be prepared to spend some effort on getting what they want.